-Alina Bokovikova, Art review, Bay Area theatre, Black actor, Black actress, Black woman, Black Women Matter, Britney Frazier, Carla Pauli, Cutting Ball Theater, Feminism, Francisco Arcila, Hamilton Guillén, Hedda Gabler, Heidi Carlsen, Henrik Ibsen, independent theatre, indie theatre, Jacquelyn Scott, Kunal Prasad, Liz Olson, Michelle Drexler, Norway, Norwegian, Paul Walsh, playwright, revisionism, revisionist, San Francisco theatre, Steve Thomas, Tenderloin, The EXIT on Taylor, Theatre review, Yury Umov
+Alina Bokovikova, Art review, Bay Area theatre, Black actor, Black actress, Black characters, Black woman, Black Women Matter, Britney Frazier, Carla Pauli, casual racism, Cutting Ball Theater, everyday racism, Feminism, Francisco Arcila, Hamilton Guillén, Hedda Gabler, Heidi Carlsen, Henrik Ibsen, independent theatre, indie theatre, institutional racism, interracial relationships, Jacquelyn Scott, Kunal Prasad, Liz Olson, Michelle Drexler, Norway, Norwegian, Paul Walsh, playwright, post-racial America, race relations in America, race relations in the United States, racial politics, racial stereotypes, racism, revisionism, revisionist, San Francisco theatre, SFThtr, Steve Thomas, Tenderloin, The EXIT on Taylor, theater review, theatre, Theatre review, Yury Umov

 “I hold that man is in the right who is most closely in league with the future.”

 – Henrik Ibsen, Letter to Georg Brandes (3 January 1882)

 An artist has only so much control over how their work is interpreted, but at least they can answer questions when they’re alive.
 Once the artist has died, not even the most iron-fisted estate can protect the world from a great work being “re-envisioned” into something scarcely resembling the creator’s vision.
 Granted, fresh perspectives reveal a classic work’s continued relevance (or lack thereof), but forcing the square peg of an older work into the round hole of modern social mores is often a losing gambit.

 This problem is apparent in Cutting Ball’s new production of Hedda Gabler.